tommat2022/ReproducibleResearch/PA1_template.md

   select(new_steps, date, interval)
 ```

-1. Make a histogram of the total number of steps taken each day and
+Question 7: Make a histogram of the total number of steps in new
-    Calculate and report the mean and median total number of steps taken
+dataset.
+Calculate the mean and median.
-    per day.

 ``` r
 new_steps_per_day <-  new_dataset%>%